Skip advert

 • Other rivals are more engaging to drive

 With plenty of impressive technology, a beautiful interior and exceptional levels of comfort, the fifth-generation E-Class is the best ever.
 Mercedes' creation fulfils the executive car brief, although it’s not completely without issues.
-The passenger compartment is less spacious than you might expect, and some slightly noisy diesel engines can ruin the tranquillity of the drive when pushed hard.
+The passenger compartment is less spacious than you might expect, and some slightly noisy diesel engines can ruin the upmarket, civilised atmosphere the E-Class should give off.
+While the E-Class has the edge on comfort, the BMW 5 Series is the driver’s choice, and while both are expensive, the 5 Series looks much more affordable on a PCP deal.

 Mercedes E-Class models, specs and alternatives